 Home values increased roughly 28 percent over the study period of 2000-2019.
 Data from the 2019 ACS reveals that median value reached \$85,000 in Hancock County and \$62,800 in Sparta.
-Two standouts in the home value distribution reveals that over 50% of housing is worth less than \$100,000, and another 25% is worth \$200,000-499,999.
+Examination of value distribution reveals that over 50% of housing is worth less than \$100,000, and another 25% is worth \$200,000-499,999.

-Although the median home values are significantly lower than the state value of \$176,000, one must remember that large metropolitan areas like Atlanta contribute to the overall state number.
+Although these values are significantly lower than the state value of \$176,000, one must remember that large metropolitan areas like Atlanta contribute to the overall state number.
 Both the state and county experienced over 50% increase in value.
 Reinvestment in historic properties throughout the city and the creation of homes along the county lakefront may continue to increase values in both jurisdictions.